 Components of the cell membrane

 The main component of cell membranes is phospholipids.
 If you remember, phospholipids have a hydrophobic and a hydrophilic region.
-They form a bilayer by the hydrophobic fatty acid tails pointing in towards each other, and the hydrophilic heads pointing outwards towards the cytoplasm and extracellular fluid.
+They form a bilayer because the hydrophobic fatty acid tails point in towards each other, and the hydrophilic heads point outwards towards the cytoplasm and tissue fluid.

-Because the centre of the membrane is hydrophobic, anything dissolved in water (water soluble) cannot pass straight through (in future articles we will see how these substances are helped across).
-However, if a molecule is fat soluble and small enough, it can dissolve in the membrane and pass through.
+Because the center of the membrane is hydrophobic, anything dissolved in water (water soluble) cannot pass straight through (in future articles we will see how these substances are helped across).
+However, if a molecule is lipid soluble and small enough, it can dissolve in the membrane and pass through by simple diffusion.

-The fluid mosaic model of the cell membrane was put forward in 1972, which basically says that the cell membrane is fluid (the phospholipids are constantly moving) and that it has ’tiles’ like a mosaic (other molecules such as proteins amongst the phospholipids).
+The fluid mosaic model of the cell membrane was put forward in 1972, which basically says that the cell membrane is fluid (the phospholipids are constantly moving) and that it has ’tiles’ like a mosaic (other molecules such as proteins amongst the phospholipids which are randomly arranged).

 One of the other types of molecule found in the cell membrane is cholesterol.
-Cholesterol gets a lot of bad press, but it does have important functions, one of which is to help maintain the shape of animal cells.
-As animal cells don’t have a cell wall and sometimes aren’t surrounded by any other cells, they need a bit of support.
-Cholesterol molecules insert themselves in between phospholipids and bind to them.
+Cholesterol gets a lot of bad press, but it does have important functions, one of which is to increase rigidity of the membrane.
+This is particularly important for animal cells as they don’t have a cell wall and sometimes aren’t surrounded by any other cells, so they need a bit of support.
+Cholesterol molecules insert themselves in between phospholipids and bind to the fatty acid tails.
 The membrane becomes less fluid because the phospholipids become more tightly packed together.

 There are also lots of proteins, either fixed or moving around, in the membrane.
 Some of these, such as channel proteins and carrier proteins, help transport substances across the membrane.
 We will look at these in more detail when we look at diffusion and active transport.
 Polysaccharides have a role in the cell membrane as well – they can be bound to proteins to form glycoproteins, or bound to lipids to form glycolipids.